 Application : Applied Explanation on : application of the practice The Board undertakes a formal and objective annual evaluation to determine the effectiveness of the board, its committees and each Director.
 For 2013, the exercise was conducted by an external consultant.
-The exercise has been coordinated internally for the past 5 years from 2014 to 2018.
+The exercise has been coordinated internally for the past 6 years from 2014 to 2019.
 The evaluation questionnaire covers the Board's duties and responsibilities (Part A), Board and Board Committees' composition and meeting processes (Part B) and observations by the EDs (Part C).
 Under Part B, the Board Committees are also assessed on whether they have performed their duties as per their respective TOR during the year.
 The Chairman also meets with each Director in one-on-one session for direct feedback.
 The results of the assessment were presented to the NC and the Board and overall the Board and Board Committees have performed according to its term of reference with areas for improvement.
-The NC and Board approved the Actionable Improvement Programme (AIMP) that identified certain areas for improvement.
-The areas for improvement from year 2018 exercise included ensuring adequate and complete information on operations (e.g. productivity and technology support) are provided prior to and during board presentations to facilitate the Board making informed decisions.
-The AIMP sets out clear action plans and persons responsible for each plan and timelines which progress will be reviewed by the Board on half- yearly basis.
-Explanation for : departure Large companies are requied to complete the columns b ired to complete the columns below.
+The NC and Board approved the Actionable Improvement Programme ("AIMP") that identified certain areas for improvement.
+The areas for improvement from year 2019 exercise included conducting periodic review of development and succession planning for key senior executives, and adequate director programmes including visits to the Group's operation sites and branches.
+The AIMP sets out clear action plans and persons responsible for each plan and timelines which progress will be reviewed by the Board on half-yearly basis.
+Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
 Non-large companies are encouraged elow.
-Measure : The NC and Board have considered engaging an independent external party to conduct the Board Annual Evaluation exercise for FY2018.
-In view of the various ongoing initiatives to strengthen the Company's financial position, the engagement of the external party has been deferred to FY2019.
-Timeframe : By 4th Quarter of 2019
+Measure : The NC and Board have considered engaging an independent external party to conduct the Board Annual Evaluation exercise for FY2019.
+In view of the various ongoing initiatives to strengthen the Company's financial position, the engagement of the external party has been deferred to FY2020.
+Timeframe : By 4th Quarter of 2020